nickhalterman/thm_challenges/simple_ctf/README.md

-# TryHackMe Simple CTF write-up
+# TryHackMe Simple CTF Write-up

 The Simple CTF challenge on the TryHackMe platform is designed for beginners to learn how to scan, enummerate, research, exploit, and utilize privelage escalation.
 Enjoy!